faithvoid/X1C1-Mojave/README.md

 - Touchpad (registers as only a mouse so no real gesture support).
 - Trackpoint, partially. (works randomly, but don't count on it.)
 - USB support, mostly (plugging in two will cause one to not receive enough power according to the OS, needs to be rectified via DSDT.)
+- Bluetooth Support (haven't tried any Handoff/etc. stuff but it works well enough to connect to my phone's network.)
 - SD Card Support
 - Filevault
 - APFS